BrentSeidel/Ada-Lisp/README.md

 ### Roadmap
 The following updates to the language are planned.
 They may not be done in the order shown and other items may be added before some of these.
-1. Character data type and conversions (in work).
+1. Improved error handling and general code cleanup (ongoing).
-2. Improved error handling and general code cleanup (ongoing).
+2. Convert the BBS.lisp package to a generic with the data structure sizes as parameters.
+This will make it easier to resize things for specific targets.

 ## Internals